"A little bit of the old mark remains"

 PHOTO: NGUYEN PHUC

 The house is not only a place to live but also a sacred place, protecting the family through many years of war.
 "During the resistance war, this house hid revolutionary cadres.
 Bombs were fired everywhere, but never hit here.
-I believe it is thanks to the blessings left by our ancestors," Mr. Dong shared.
+I believe it is thanks to the blessings left by my ancestors," Mr. Dong shared.
 Up to now, countless people have offered to buy the house at very high prices, but he has consistently refused.

-Inside the house, there are still antique tables and chairs, horizontal lacquered boards, parallel sentences, and worshiping objects...
+Inside the house, there are still antique tables and chairs, horizontal lacquered boards, parallel sentences, worshiping objects...
 Everything seems untouched by time.
 "Living in this house, I feel proud.
-The family has a good tradition, the children are well-educated, and no one does anything wrong.
+The family has a good tradition, the children are well-educated, no one does anything wrong.
 If I don't keep the old family tradition, who will?", Mr. Dong said.

 Don't let your old house become a memory